Obscuretone/obscuretone.github.io/public/posts/en/jobnotfound.md

 You submit a resume.
 You answer screening questions.
 You may complete interviews, assessments, or take-home work.
 Then the process ends with a generic rejection, or worse, no response at all.

-As a candidate, you know the process failed.
+As a candidate, you know the application did not advance.

-You rarely know what failed.
+You rarely know why.

 In software, a bad error message is more than annoying.
 It blocks debugging.
 It tells the user something went wrong while hiding the information needed to correct it.